Form Builder

 If you're putting the form in the Content Column of your page, align the label on the left (the default).

-If you plan on creating a narrow form (perhaps a brief questionnaire) for the Extra Column, align the label on the top (above).
+If you plan on creating a narrow form (perhaps a brief questionnaire) for the second column, align the label on the top (above).

 Do check, though, that your form looks good on mobile phones.
 You may have to put the label on top even in the Content Column for the form to display well on phones.